k0mp1ex/where-are-you/README.md

 ---

 - I can't find my NPC, what should I do?
 - This mod only tracks the NPCs spawned in your location.
 Did you find the NPC in game after installing this mod?
-Are you sure he/she wasn't inside an inn or a place you haven't visit before (or visit before you installed the mod)?
+Are you sure he/she wasn't inside an inn or a place you haven't visit before (or visited before you installed the mod)?
 If you're looking at the NPC, searching using the full name and still doesn't work, try to save and reload to force the script to scan the nearby NPCs again.

 ---